Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Dec 25· Emergencies only

-Greeting· "Merry Christmas — we're closed today, but Mike's on call for emergencies."
+Greeting· "Merry Christmas.
+We're closed today, but Mike's on call for emergencies."

 Routing· Critical → Mike's cell.
 Else → digest.